kailaix/ADCME.jl/docs/src/index.md

 The package inherents the scalability and efficiency from the well-optimized backend TensorFlow.
 Meanwhile, it provides access to incooperate existing C/C++ codes via the custom operators.
 For example, some functionalities for sparse matrices are implemented in this way and serve as extendable "plugins" for ADCME.

+Read more about the methodology and philosophy about ADCME: [slides](./asset/Slide/ADCME.pdf).

 ## Getting Started

 To install ADCME, simply type the following commands in Julia REPL